hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

-By carefully considering the "marks" available to the bat, learning about cave topography, feeding habits, social structure, and experimenting with human echolocation---in other words, becoming ethologists---Nagel's claim that chiropteran experience is incommensurable with ours becomes less immediate, since the imaginative obstructions do not seem fundamental.
+By carefully considering the "marks" available to the bat, learning about cave topography, feeding habits, social structure, and experimenting with human echolocation---in other words, becoming practical ethologists---Nagel's claim that chiropteran experience is incommensurable with ours becomes less intuitive; the imaginative obstructions do not seem fundamental.
-(This closely parallels Daniel Dennett's account of "heterophenomenology" in
+(This closely parallels Daniel Dennett's amusing notion of "heterophenomenology" in
 [his reply to Nagel](https://ase.tufts.edu/cogstud/dennett/papers/what_is_it_like_to_be_a_bat.pdf).)
 Although there is no conceivable sequence of Hebbian changes that will